 Assistant Teaching Professor of Hispanic Studies

 Within the early modern period I also study the cultural and linguistic exchange between cultures in Colonial Mexico.
-One of my next projects is to study don Bartolomé de Alva Ixtlilxóchitl’s Nahuatl translations of Spanish Golden Age theater.
-Hence, my research not only analyzes the role that the American continent played in important debates and developments of the Early Modern period, but also how space and place are used to build identities through performance and language in an emerging global society.
+I am currently studying don Bartolomé de Alva Ixtlilxóchitl’s Nahuatl translations of Spanish Baroque theater in the early 1640s.
+Hence, my research not only analyzes the role that the American continent played in important debates and developments of the Early Modern period but also how space and place are used to build identities through performance and language in an emerging global society.

-“Hidden Pilgrimages: Considerations on a Religious Wandering in Miguel de Cervantes' 'The Illustrious Kitchen Maid.'"
-Newberry Essays in Medieval and Early Modern Studies, vol. 9, 2015, pp. 95-102.
+- Estrada, J. (2015).
+"Hidden Pilgrimages: Considerations on a Religious Wandering in Miguel de Cervantes' 'The Illustrious Kitchen Maid.'"
+Newberry Essays in Medieval and Early Modern Studies, vol. 9, pp. 95-102